 From 1785 to 1878, before it sold the island back to France, Sweden ruled.
 Gustavia, the capital of this chicest of all Caribbean islands, is a melting pot of French flair, Nordic architecture, and the Caribbean calypso and salsa lifestyle.
 Fort Gustave, overlooking the harbor, was built in 1787 by the Swedes to protect the island.
-It’s actually three forts, but not much, except a few cannons, is left but worth the climb for the fabulous views over the harbor, the dense palm woods, and the trademark red roofs of the town.
-There is even a small museum on the island in a pretty, white-painted house that documents the Swedish past
+It’s actually three forts, but not much, except a few cannons, is left.
+However, it is worth the climb for the fabulous views over the harbor, the dense palm woods, and the trademark red roofs of the town.
+There is even a small museum on the island in a pretty, white-painted house that documents its Swedish past.

-The small duty free town features no less than 200 shops, many of them high-end designer boutiques of French origin which is where the French culture comes in.
+The small duty-free town features no less than 200 shops, many of them high-end designer boutiques of French origin, which is where the French culture comes in.
 Fancy a Cartier watch?
-No problem, a YSL perfume… no problem either.
+No problem, a YSL perfume?
+No problem either.
 They are mostly located around the Quai de la Republique or a shopping mall and in French buildings.
 Local artisans are represented, too, in some galleries that exhibit not only paintings but also jewelry and accessories.
-More of the local culture can be experienced by having a drink or simple meal at Le Select, which claims to be the island’s oldest bar and has been around for 70 years.
+More of the local culture can be experienced by having a drink or simple meal at Le Select, which claims to be the island’s oldest bar and has been around for over 70 years.

 5. Colorful Marine Life

-The greatest fun for me was to observe the colorful underwater flora and fauna of St. Barts by going on a trip on the glass bottom boat called Yellow Submarine.
-Yes, it’s painted yellow, departs from Gustavia and you can either sit on deck and watch over the side or go downstairs through a tunnel and look out of the windows or through the bottom at whatever swims past.
-There is even a shipwreck to see colonized by all kinds of sea creatures.
+The greatest fun for me was observing the colorful underwater flora and fauna of St. Barts by going on a trip on the glass bottom boat called Yellow Submarine.
+Yes, it’s painted yellow, departs from Gustavia, and you can either sit on the deck and watch over the side or go downstairs through a tunnel and look out of the windows or through the bottom at whatever swims past.
+There is even a shipwreck — colonized by all kinds of sea creatures — to see.

 And, finally, a day of luxury can be spent cruising around the island in a splendid catamaran.

-Many Caribbean islands have lost a lot of their charm by the construction of vast hotel complexes and resorts.
+Many Caribbean islands have lost a lot of their charm to the construction of vast hotel complexes and resorts.
 That is not the case in St. Barts.
 There are approximately 25 hotels, many with 15 rooms or less.
-The most expensive, Hotel Le Toiny, has only 12 rooms or rather, suites.
+One of the most prestigious, expensive, and best hotels in St. Barts, Hotel Le Toiny, has only 12 rooms or, rather, suites.
 What it lacks in size is more than made up in quality and exclusivity with a gourmet restaurant and beach club.

 On the other hand, where the very wealthy who come to St. Barts find accommodation (apart from their own yachts) is in private villas.
-There are approximately 400 for rent on St. Barts, all with their own pools and on or close to one of the many beaches.
+There are approximately 400 for rent on St. Barts, all with their own pools, on or close to one of the many beaches.

 7. Fun With Celebrity Spotting

-Of course, nightlife is another good chance.
-Two of the best-known areas with live music are Nikki Beach and Le Plage where it becomes very lively.
-Known well beyond St. Barts though, and attracting visitors just to see the outrageous shows and cabarets is La Ti.
-Adult themed and reminiscent of Cirque Du Soleil, you should try to get a front-row seat to see the performers up close.
+Of course, nightlife spots is another good chance.
+Two of the best-known areas with live music are Nikki Beach and Le Plage, where it becomes very lively.
+Known well beyond St. Barts, though, and attracting visitors just to see the outrageous shows and cabarets, is Le Ti.
+Adult-themed and reminiscent of Cirque du Soleil, you should try to get a front-row seat to see the performers up close.
 There is even the chance to go backstage and select your very own costume and headdress.